LoserDevelopment/tcpguichat/README.md

 # tcpguichat
 This is a simple python script for a server, and basic client to communicate in a chat room using basic TCP protocol.
 Default port is set to 9090 and the default IP is set to 127.0.0.1 (the default TCP port and localhost IP).
-If you want to support me, go to ko-fi.com/loserdev.
 I dont take liability for anything that happens using these scripts, please read the LICENSE file!